kupehtci/DOCUMENTATION/NETWORKING/FTP File Transfer Protocol.md

 ### COMMANDS

-Has commands for what is needed to manage a file system, navigation, file creation, file retrieval, etc.
+Has commands for what is needed to manage a [[File System|file system]], navigation, file creation, file retrieval, etc.

 Two categories of commands: